raspberrypilearning/coder-html-css-lessons/Lesson-4/lesson-plan-4.md

 5. More advanced use of CSS to make the text look more interesting could be an exstension task, for example making some of the heading text look blurry.

+6. Ask students to save their work, and turn off their Raspberry Pis.

 ### Plenary

 If students have a blog or eportfolio they should write about what they did in the lesson ensuring that they answer the following questions: